qdm12/gluetun/README.md

         - For TCP strong encryption, allow outbound TCP 501
         - For TCP normal encryption, allow outbound TCP 502
         - For the built-in web HTTP proxy, allow inbound TCP 8888
+        - For the built-in SOCKS5 proxy, allow inbound TCP 8388 and UDP 8388
     - Docker API 1.25 to support `init`
     - If you use Docker Compose, docker-compose >= 1.22.0, to support `init: true`